Meet The Founders of Girls Throw Too

-Whitney lives in Annapolis, Maryland with her husband, Bobby, and their 3 young daughters.
+She lives in Annapolis, Maryland with her husband, Bobby, and their 3 daughters.
 Bobby became an avid Cornhole player a few years ago.
 Whitney would help him practice outside at their home and she quickly became equally as addicted as he was to the sport.
 Now they play cornhole 7 days a week and are constantly trying to learn new strategies to improve their game.

 After attending her first tournament, Whitney was shocked to realize how few resources are out there dedicated to female players from levels beginner to competitive.
 Everything she could find (blogs, articles, podcasts) seemed to be geared more toward advanced to pro level women, or men of any level.
 This is where the idea for Baggin’ Broads first emerged.
 Whitney was determined to create a unique and engaged community serving all women with a love for the game.
 Whitney hopes that by growing this business, more women will feel comfortable and eager to play, and female presence within the sport will soar!